The Imager Portfolio: Chronology

 In 406 A.L., the books Madness in Solidar and Treachery's Tools follow the efforts of one Alastar to revitalize the decadent Collegium and the ineffectual role that imagers now play in an increasingly restless society faced by rebellious High Holders and their wont to turn back time, returning Solidar to an earlier era when their status was at the apex of the social order.

 The final two Imager Portfolio books are Assassin's Price (408 A.L.) and the prequel climax, Endgames.
 While Alastar continues as a related character of interest, the final two volumes of this twelve book series are written from the first person viewpoint of Prince Charyn, who becomes Charyn d'Rex upon the assassination of his father.

 The series consists of three distinct story arcs.
 Books 1-3 are from Rhennthyl's point of view.
 Prequel books 4–8 embody Quaeryt's coming of age or coming into his powers, as the most historically significant and powerful imager of all time.
-The final story arc in books 9-12 is evenly shared between Alastar, an imager and astute organizer, followed by Prince Charyn, a non-imager (and yet the reader is teased by his use of prescience to avoid assassination and steer Solidar through a period of social upheaval brought about by Solidar's industrial revolution).
+The final story arc in books 9-12 is evenly shared between Alastar, an imager and astute organizer, followed by Prince Charyn, a non-imager (though there are hints that he has prescience or dreams to avoid assassination and steer Solidar through a period of social upheaval brought about by Solidar's industrial revolution).